Frequently Asked Questions

 Ballot Builder covers upcoming local, state, and federal elections based on your location.
 We use your geographic location to look up the specific races and ballot measures that will appear on your ballot.

-How often should I retake the questionnaire?
+How often should I retake the assessment?

 What does the alignment score mean?